-It’s a shame, though, that the movie is marketed to the silver tsunami crowd, complete with some subtle jokes on ageing.
-It could so easily have been a great opportunity to more vigorously confront the problem of ageism in our society, as well as celebrate the innate energy, capabilities and wisdom of people of all ages.
+It’s a shame that the movie, funny and poignant though it is, is marketed to the silver tsunami crowd, complete with some subtle jokes on ageing.
+It could so easily have been a great opportunity to more vigorously confront the problem of ageism in our society, rather than accept it, and then celebrate the innate energy, humour, capabilities and wisdom of people of all ages.

 Ageism is the most tolerated form of discrimination in Canada.
 A poll two years ago found that eight out of ten Canadians believe that seniors aged 75 or older are less important and more ignored than younger generations.
 Additionally, six out of ten seniors felt they had been treated unfairly because of their age.
 The report concluded that “ageism is not an old person’s problem, it is a societal problem.”